joebro1907/iNEOD/README.md

 2. Download this repository.

-3. Read the doctrings on both [initial_orbit_determination.py](https://github.com/joebro1907/NEIOD/blob/main/initial_orbit_determination.py) and [iod_functions.py](https://github.com/joebro1907/NEIOD/blob/main/iod_functions.py) to understand how to use the functions and scripts effectively.
+3. Read the docstrings on both [initial_orbit_determination.py](https://github.com/joebro1907/NEIOD/blob/main/initial_orbit_determination.py) and [iod_functions.py](https://github.com/joebro1907/NEIOD/blob/main/iod_functions.py) to understand how to use the functions and scripts effectively.
 This means understanding the input parameters, expected data formats, and the expected output.

    **_When running, the code itself will tell the you everything it needs and the expected format._**